From vertical farming to agrifactory ventures

-The 2019 Agrifuture Conference in Bangkok will address these topics with influential stakeholders to be better prepared for tomorrow’s agribusiness.
-It puts a spotlight on subjects such as the increase of productivity, climate change, needs for higher yield, shortage of labor, new technologies of agriculture.
-The conference is supported by the German Federal Ministry of Food and Agriculture.
+The urban food revolution: The 2019 Agrifuture Conference in Bangkok addressed these topics with influential stakeholders to be better prepared for tomorrow’s agribusiness.
+It put a spotlight on subjects such as the increase of productivity, climate change, needs for higher yield, shortage of labor, new technologies of agriculture.
+The conference has been supported by the German Federal Ministry of Food and Agriculture.

-As one highlight of the conference, the necessity, feasibility, regulatory framework and business environment of vertical farming in Bangkok, Thailand, and Southeast Asia will be subject to a panel discussion with international stakeholders in this industry.
-The event is led by the chairwoman of the German Association for Vertical Farming.
+Vertical farming: As one highlight of the conference, the necessity, feasibility, regulatory framework and business environment of vertical farming in Bangkok, Thailand, and Southeast Asia had been subject to a panel discussion with international stakeholders in this industry.
+The event was led by the chairwoman of the German Association for Vertical Farming.

 The Association for Vertical Farming is an internationally active nonprofit organization of individuals, companies, research institutions and universities focusing on leading and advancing the sustainable growth and development of the vertical farming movement.

 Further details on the event are available on the conference website.

 Farming the sky in the “Kitchen of the World” – from vertical farming to farm factory businesses

 How to feed the world: Due to an increasing world population, while agricultural land remains limited, conventional agricultural practices will not be able to feed the world.
 Attempts to increase production appear to be inefficient, by wasting most of the irrigation water used, overusing fertilizers and chemicals, and leading to harmful effects on soil quality.